mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

                       (reverse terms))))))
 ```

-Check that we get the same result:
+Generate the Lagrange equations from part b once more to check that we get the same result:

 ```scheme
 (->tex-equation